AriZeto/games-web-app/README.md

 ## Features

-- Browse a vast collection of video games using a user-friendly interface.
+- Browse a collection of video games using a user-friendly interface.
 - View detailed game information, screenshots, and trailers.
-- Leave reviews and ratings for your favorite games.
+- Leave reviews/comments on your favorite games.

 ## Current Progress